Quadraphonic sound: History

 The first machines used for 4-channel sound recording were analog reel-to-reel tape recorders.
 These were developed for use by audio engineers in professional studios during the 1950s in Germany by Telefunken and also by Ampex in the United States.
 Such machines appeared in some European electronic-music studios by 1954.

 Early attempts to reproduce four channel sound for home playback began with audio laboratory engineers in the late 1960s.
 Producer Thomas Mowrey, initially working at the Eastman School of Music, was one of the pioneers of classical quadraphonic recording.
 He later made quadraphonic productions for Deutsche Grammophon and other labels in the early 1970s, but many of these were released only as stereo recordings.

 A small number of quadraphonic recordings were introduced to the American consumer market by Vanguard Records in June 1969 on reel-to-reel tape.
 The most popular medium used to market recordings to the public during the 1970s was the vinyl LP phonograph record.
 Quadraphonic recordings on 8-track tape were also popular in the 1970s, particularly among car audio enthusiasts.

 In the 1970s specialized hardware systems were marketed by major electronic manufacturers to the public for decoding 4-channel recordings.
 These decoders were often sold as separate electronic components.
 Decoders were also available as built in features of some audio receivers or amplifiers sold during the 1970s.

-Many quadraphonic recordings in the 1970s used "matrix" technologies to encode and decode 4-channels of audio information in a 2-channel medium, usually an LP.
-The poor decode performance of early matrix formats was the main reason for their disappearance once improved matrix systems arrived.
+Many quadraphonic recordings in the 1970s used matrix technologies to encode and decode four channels of audio information in a 2-channel medium, usually an LP.
+The poor decoding performance of early matrix formats was the main reason they disappeared once improved matrix systems arrived.
 The later matrix systems were based on work by Peter Scheiber.
-His basic formula utilized 90° phase-shift circuitry to enable enhanced 4–2–4 matrix systems to be developed, of which the two main leaders were Columbia's SQ and Sansui's QS Systems.
+His basic formula used 90° phase-shift circuitry to enable enhanced 4–2–4 matrix systems to be developed, of which the two main leaders were Columbia's SQ and Sansui's QS systems.